Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 ## XP-Techniques

-In order to work efficiently and fullfill our users requirements as good as possible, we used some of the practices of extreme programming.
-In our opinion this was really successfull.
+In order to work efficiently and fulfill our users requirements as good as possible, we used some of the practices of extreme programming.
+In our opinion these helped us improve the development workflow.

 ### small releases

-We intregrated code early and often.
+We intregrated code early and steadily.
 As a result we had less bugs and always a running version of our software.
-Additonally we got the feedback quicker and it also incresed our self confidence.
+Additonally we got the feedback quicker and it also increased our self confidence.

 ### pair programming

 In the course of the weeks we realized, that we did much better work when developing together.
-Therefore we often implementen user stories in pairs where one was the driver (types code) and the partner tried to be completly engaged and understand  everything.
+Therefore we often implemented user stories in pairs where one was the driver (types code) and the partner tried to be completly engaged and provide additional thoughts.

 ### collective code ownership